 Think about it.
 When someone is injured, it’s almost always because someone was careless.

 Whether it’s a traffic accident injury, a slip-and-fall injury at a restaurant or a supermarket, or a dog bite injury on your own street, the central legal question about any accident with injuries is simply this: Who was at fault?
+Can an Atlanta car accident attorney help?

 WHAT LEGAL PRINCIPLES ARE USED TO DETERMINE FAULT?